 Calf pain that just won’t go away is actually a fairly common complaint.

-It can start as calf tightness or a knot in your calf that won’t go away and gradually becomes more painful.
+It can start as calf tightness or a knot in your calf that won’t go away and gradually becomes more painful and limiting.

 Frustration with persistent pain often comes from difficulty in figuring out what’s causing your pain.

 “It should be simple”, you say.